 We will send you an email or letter to acknowledge your complaint.
 It may be that we will require some further details from you.
 As soon as we have the full details of your complaint, we will investigate it.
 This may involve one or more of the following steps:

-- We will complete this investigation within 7 working days unless there are exceptional circumstances, in which case you will be notified of these as well as receive information on when we can complete our instigation.
+• We will complete this investigation within 7 working days unless there are exceptional circumstances, in which case you will be notified of these as well as receive information on when we can complete our investigation.

 In the event that the Branch Manager is unable to resolve your complaint to your satisfaction, you may appeal the decision to Simon Rowley at our Norman House office, Friar Gate, Derby, DE1 1NU.
-His email address is firstname.lastname@example.org and he may be contacted on 01332 225225.
-Mr Rowley is the Partner with overall responsibility for complaints within our firm and he will carry out a similar investigation into your complaint as we carried out by the Branch Manager.
+His email address is email@example.com and he may be contacted on 01332 225225.
+Mr Rowley has overall responsibility for complaints within our firm and he will carry out a similar investigation into your complaint as is carried out by the Branch Manager.
 The same timescales will apply.
-Mr Rowley's decision in relation to client care will be final as far as our firm's internal policy is concerned.
+Mr Rowley’s decision in relation to client care will be final as far as our firm’s internal policy is concerned.

-Before accepting a complaint or investigation, a Legal Ombudsman will check that you have tried to resolve your complaint with us first.
+Before accepting a complaint or investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
 If that has occurred, you must make your complaint to them within one year of the date of the act or omission about which you are concerned or within one year of you realising there was a concern.
 You must also refer your concerns to the Legal Ombudsman within six months of our final response to you.

 Not all clients will be entitled to have their complaints considered by the Ombudsman, as the service is only available to members of the public, very small businesses, charities, clubs and trusts.
 If you are unsure whether you fall into one of these categories and wish to make a complaint, then please contact the Ombudsman directly through one of the options listed above.